finnbear/db_ip/README.md

 An (unofficial) library for querying [db-ip.com](https://db-ip.com/) CSV data in safe Rust.

 This library is not affiliated with or endorsed by [db-ip.com](https://db-ip.com/).
+It stores the geolocation data in memory, rather than using any API.

 ## Examples